Special Weather Statement issued for Jefferson, Lewis by NWS - NewsBreak

 Special Weather Statement issued for Jefferson, Lewis by NWS

-Effective: 2021-08-10 14:53:00 EDT Expires: 2021-08-10 22:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Heavy rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Jefferson; Lewis A strong thunderstorm will impact portions of southeastern Jefferson and northern Lewis Counties through 1045 PM EDT At 1004 PM EDT, Doppler radar was tracking a cluster of strong thunderstorms along a line from near Barnes Corners to near Indian River, moving northeast at 35 mph.
+Effective: 2021-08-10 14:53:00 EDT Expires: 2021-08-10 22:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Jefferson; Lewis A strong thunderstorm will impact portions of southeastern Jefferson and west central Lewis Counties through 1000 PM EDT At 928 PM EDT, Doppler radar was tracking a strong thunderstorm over Barnes Corners, or 11 miles south of Watertown, moving northeast at 35 mph.
 HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Carthage, West Carthage, Barnes Corners, Adams Center, Denmark, Rodman, Copenhagen, Croghan, Castorland, Worth, Belfort, East Rodman, Beaver Falls and Indian River.
+Locations impacted include West Carthage, Adams, Barnes Corners, Southwick Beach State Park, Adams Center, Denmark, Rodman, Lorraine, Copenhagen, Mannsville, Castorland, Ellisburg, Worth, East Rodman, Bellwood, Belleville and Rector.
+This includes Interstate 81 between exits 38 and 41.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0